rust-lang/cargo/doc/book/src/reference/unstable.md

-When resolving the version of a dependency, specify the behavior for versions with a `pubtime` (if present) that is incompatible with `registry.min-publish-age`.
+When resolving the version of a dependency, specify the behavior for versions with a `pubtime` (if present) that is incompatible with the configured `min-publish-age`.
 Values include:

 - `allow`: treat pubtime-incompatible versions like any other version